Get access to everything we publish when you sign up for Outside+.

-Here are some ideas for eating and drinking the best carbohydrate sources for endurance athletes.
-Eat (and drink) these items to up your carbohydrate intake and reap their performance benefits.
+Here are some ideas for the best high carb snacks for athletes.
+Eat (and drink) these items to up your carbohydrate intake and reap the performance benefits.

-Runners need a lot of carbohydrate.
+Athletes need a lot of carbohydrate.
 Why?
-Because your muscles are fueled primarily on carbohydrate when you run hard.
-Thus, sports nutrition experts generally recommend that runners get approximately 60 percent of their daily calories from carbohydrate.
+Because your muscles are fueled primarily on carbohydrate when you swim, bike, and run hard.
+Sports nutrition experts generally recommend that athletes get approximately 60% of their daily calories from carbohydrate.

 But you need to get the right kinds of carbs at the right times.
+So what are the best high carb snacks for athletes?
+Well, in part, that depends on timing.
 Immediately before, during, and after exercise, fast-acting high-glycemic carbs are best.
 At all other times, your carbs should come from low-glycemic foods that provide longer-lasting energy and are packed with lots of other nutrition.

-The following are the top 10 carbohydrate sources for runners.
+The following are the top 10 best high carb snacks for athletes.
 Some are best for use during and after exercise, while others are ideal for regular meals and snacks.

-Because they are easy to eat and digest and are loaded with fast-acting carbohydrates (one large banana provides 31 grams of carbs), bananas make the perfect pre- or post-exercise snack.
+Because they are easy to eat and digest and are loaded with fast-acting carbohydrates (one large banana provides 31 grams of carbs), bananas are one of the best high carb snacks for athletes.
 Just be sure to have your banana with some form of protein after exercise to promote muscle recovery and repair.

 Strawberries, blueberries, and other berries are among the most nutritious sources of carbohydrate.
 They are rich in vitamins, minerals, and phytonutrients that promote health and performance in all kinds of ways.
 Berries are not the most concentrated source of carbs, however (a full cup of strawberries contains just 12 grams), so don’t rely on them too heavily to meet your daily carbohydrate needs.